World Pet Obesity Association

 Clinical obesity describes excess adiposity significant enough to impair an animal’s health, function, or quality of life.
 It reframes obesity from a cosmetic or weight-only concern into a chronic medical condition that can be assessed, treated, and monitored.

-World Pet Obesity focuses on helping veterinary teams recognize, define, and manage obesity on those terms, because it ultimately comes down to the long-term health and quality of life of animals and the people who care for them.
+The World Pet Obesity Association helps veterinary teams recognize, define, and manage obesity on clinical terms, with emphasis on long-term health, function, quality of life, and the people who care for these animals.

 Clearer clinical language